Key Takeaways

 Proving FMLA Violations

-The strongest evidence in FMLA cases is timing.
-The closer the adverse action follows the leave request or return from leave, the stronger the inference of retaliation.
-Courts routinely find that termination within days or weeks of FMLA leave creates a powerful inference of illegal motive.
+The strongest evidence in FMLA cases is often timing.
+The closer the adverse action follows the leave request or return from leave, the stronger the possible inference of retaliation.
+Termination within days or weeks of FMLA leave can support an inference of illegal motive, especially when paired with other evidence.
 Comparative evidence strengthens the case further — were similarly situated employees who didn't take FMLA leave treated better?
 Did they avoid the sudden scrutiny that followed your leave request?

 Your performance file tells its own story.
 Compare your evaluations, reviews, and disciplinary record before and after your FMLA leave.
 If years of solid performance suddenly gave way to documented "problems" that materialized only after you requested leave, the contrast speaks for itself.
 Documentation gaps in the employer's own processes matter too — did the employer follow its own progressive discipline policies, or were normal steps skipped to accelerate your termination?
 And any comments about your leave, your availability, or your "reliability" from supervisors can directly demonstrate retaliatory intent.